-The sources that have been found with pieces of Gaston's story are at the bottom of this page.
-These sources give us small insights that we would like to confirm with more research.
-This confirmation will solidify the assumptions made based on what has been found.
-Those assumptions are:
+A list of research sources with the found pieces of Gaston's story are at the bottom of this page.
+These sources give us small insights that we would like to confirm with further investigation.
+That confirmation will solidify the following assumptions based on what has been found.

 1. The name of the "Unnamed Slave Boy" was Gaston